roguetrainer/beggar-thy-neighbour/social-media.md

         CA = S - I
 (Current Account = Savings - Investment).

 When surplus nations suppress consumption to boost savings, those savings *must* go somewhere.
 The deficit nations don't have a choice but to absorb them.
+Do the math.

-If a country creates policies that force up domestic savings (by suppressing worker wages), it *mathematically* must export that excess capital.
-And the rest of the world *mathematically* must absorb it.
+If a country creates policies that force up domestic savings (by suppressing worker wages), it *arithmetically* must export that excess capital.
+And the rest of the world *arithmetically* must absorb it.

-Joan Robinson realized that because the world is a closed economy, one nation's surplus is mathematically another's deficit—meaning you cannot cure your own stagnation without 'beggaring' your neighbour.
+Joan Robinson realized that because the world is a closed economy, one nation's surplus is mathematically another's deficit — meaning you cannot cure your own stagnation without 'beggaring' your neighbour.
 Indeed, she was one of the primary architects of that logic.
 As a key member of the "Cambridge Circus" — the group of economists who helped John Maynard Keynes critique and refine The General Theory — she was instrumental in defining exactly how these macro-accounting identities work.

 If you want to see this mechanism in action, try the repo "beggar-thy-neighbour" to visualize it - scripts pull World Bank data to plot the period during which the "savings glut" formed and how it mirrors the US deficit.

+🤔 Are we ready for the great rebalancing? ⚖️

 🔗 https://github.com/roguetrainer/beggar-thy-neighbour